tarantool/doc/doc/dev_guide/internals/msgpack_extensions.rst

 *   Seconds (8b) as full, unencoded, signed 64-bit integer, stored in little-endian order.

 *   The optional fields (8b), if any of them have a non-zero value.
-    The fields include nsec, tzoffset, and tzindex.
+    The fields include nsec, tzoffset, and tzindex, packed in little-endian order.

-    They are packed naturally in little-endian order.
+For more information about datetime, see :ref:`datetime field type details <index-box_datetime>` and :doc:`module datetime </reference/reference_lua/datetime>`.

 ..  _msgpack_ext-interval: